skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

   --single-placement-group false
 ```

-1. Assigning Contributor Role to the host VM Managed Identity: This grants the necessary permissions allowing the control node to create compute nodes and associated resources.
+<li>Assigning Contributor Role to the host VM Managed Identity: This grants the necessary permissions allowing the control node to create compute nodes and associated resources.</li>

 ```bash
 # Get Host VM Principal ID